KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 6. Warning: No LICENSE file.
+7. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Astronauts by mykle1](https://github.com/mykle1/MMM-Astronauts)